Occupational Health and Safety

 Competence training

-(OHS promotion committee members, risk assessors, internal auditors, etc.)
+(for health and safety promotion committee members, risk assessors, internal auditors, etc.)

 Each work site also conducts its own training in addition to the activities listed here.